marcos-lindmayer/ArenaAnalytics/README.md

 Hydra, Itrulia, and Permok.

 *Inspired by ArenaStatsTBC.*
-Credit to Gladdy for spec spells and translations tables.
+Credit to Gladdy for translations tables.

 Open layout with */aa* or */arenaanalytics*
 Optional keybind to toggle set in Addons category of the game keybindings menu.